 “There . . .
 I said it.”

 Ayem, raised his eyes to her; exhausted with emotion.

+Then Havilah smirked.
 “By the way, how is it that you’re not in jail?”

 “Well, I am forgiving you because I think I know your heart even though I clearly did not know your history.”

-“Ooo-kay.
-Ayem Nott-hymn.”
+“Ayem Nott-hymn?”
 She made a face, not yet seeing it.
-“Aye-em Not-hym.
-Oh good grief!
-How could I’ve missed this all these years, I’m not him.
-You’re saying you are not that man from your past.
-Brilliant!
-So, what is your next novel going to be about?”
+“Aye-em Not-hym?”
+She abruptly rose from her chair and put a palm to her forehead.
+“Oh good grief!
+How could I’ve missed this all these years, I’m not him, as in you’re not the man from your past.
+Ayem; this, is, brilliant!